redfrogred/basic/NOTES.md

 "basic"
 + This just has navigation and two pages (Start and End).

-"enhanced1"
+"enhanced3"
 + "basic" plus Provider package, plus a Config that has some simple app info and styling

 "stored2"
 + "enhanced" plus "shared_preferences" package (and "Stored" class)

-"sound3"
+"sound4"
-+ "stored" plus sound package and class
++ "stored" plus sound package and class - last touched Oct 19, 2023

+"bigenchilada"
++ the latest and greatest

 ## GENERAL IDEAS
 NAMING CONVENTIONS